GabeScott/standard-works-vault/General Conference/2016 April - Where Are the Keys and Authority of the Priesthood.md

 # Where Are the Keys and Authority of the Priesthood?

-*By Gary E. Stevenson - Of the Quorum of the Twelve Apostles*
+By Elder Gary E. Stevenson - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 2016 General Conference*

+>*Priesthood authority and keys start the engine, open the gates of heaven, facilitate heavenly power, and pave the covenant pathway back to our Heavenly Father.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2016/04/where-are-the-keys-and-authority-of-the-priesthood?lang=eng)